FAQ about Mary Robinette

 How should your name appear in print?

-Any of these variants are fine Mary, Mary Robinette, Kowal, or Mrs. Kowal.
+Any of these variants are fine: Mary Robinette, Mary Robinette Kowal, or Mrs. Kowal.
 It should never appear as Robinette-Kowal or Mrs. Robinette Kowal.
 Robinette is my middle name, not my maiden name.
 And I go by Mary Robinette, not Mary.

 Is Robinette your maiden name?